Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 \subsection{Datasets}

-Datasets form the backbone of reliable \ac{ilu} detection.
-The quality, diversity, and annotation of the underlying data strongly influence how well models perform once deployed in real-world port environments.
+The quality and diversity of annotated data strongly influence how well \ac{dl} models perform once deployed in real-world port environments.
 Carefully curated datasets with consistent labelling not only enable robust training and evaluation, but also determine whether methods can generalise beyond laboratory settings.
 Understanding the properties of datasets is therefore essential for evaluating the performance and applicability of \ac{cv}-based \ac{ilu} identification systems.
-Below, we summarise the main characteristics and settings of the datasets used in the eligible studies, highlighting camera positioning, diversity, and availability.
+Below, we summarise the main characteristics of the datasets used in the eligible studies, highlighting camera position settings, diversity, and availability.